-The main difference between the feed water of ASRO and BWRO consists of the location of abstraction.
+The main difference between the feed water of ASRRO and BWRO consists of the location of abstraction.
 The water for the BWRO-plant is abstracted via a long, fully penetrating well screen at approximately 20 m from AW2.
 This well is in the unmixed freshwater bubble at the end of the winter, but that deeper segments of the well completely salinizes as recovery proceeds.
 The abstracted water will therefore be a mixture of unmixed rainwater, mixed rainwater/groundwater, and unmixed brackish groundwater.
 This BWRO-plant was designed to be fed by 40 m3/h of brackish groundwater to produce 20 m3/h (480 m3/d) of freshwater, which should result in an equal stream of concentrate at an RO-recovery of 50%.

-The ASRO-plant is fed by the much shorter well screens of only 4 to 5 m length of the two MPPWs (AW1, AW2).
-For this reason it is possible to have more control on the composition of the ASRO
+The ASRRO-plant is fed by the much shorter well screens of only 4 to 5 m length of the two MPPWs (AW1, AW2).
+For this reason it is possible to have more control on the composition of the ASRRO feed water.
+The same well screens are used for infiltration of rainwater in wet periods.
+This ASRROplant was designed to be fed by 10 m3/h of brackish groundwater to produce 5 m3/h (120 m3/d) of freshwater, which should result in an equal stream of concentrate at an RO-efficiency of 50%.